ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 # Distributed Training
 - *Data parallelism:* Data is distributed across multiple machines.
 This can be used in case data is too large to be stored on a single machine or to achieve faster training.
-- *Model parallelism*: Out of core issue on model
+- *Model parallelism*: Out of core issue on model might casue the proble.
+Distributed training is not going to make the training process faster, is to make it possible to traing bigger model.
+Concate differet computer to compute the result.
+## Type of NN
+- CNN
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5MzczNjgzNywtMTU2NzA4OTM5MiwxNj
+eyJoaXN0b3J5IjpbMjA0NjQzMjU2NSwtMTU2NzA4OTM5MiwxNj
 c2MDM3NzMxLDEzMDIxMTAxMDAsMTc0NjMwNTgzMCwyMTAzMDM0
 MjI0LC0xMjc5NTk5MzczLDEwMDE0OTkxMTcsLTY5NTA5NDI2Mi
 wyMzA0MzExMjIsMTc3NDA3NjY1OCwtMTQzODEzOTE5OCw2OTYz